port-labs/ocean/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots

-Include screenshots from your environment showing how the integration will look.
+Include screenshots from your environment showing how the resources of the integration will look.

 ## API Documentation